johnsonbraden/Black-Ants-Gaming-Redesign/README.md

 # Black-Ants-Gaming-Redesign
-A redesign of the Black Ants Gaming Lab website Orignal website can be seen here: https://black-ants-gaming-lab.business.site/ My design can be found here: https://johnsonbraden.github.io/Black-Ants-Gaming-Redesign/
+A redesign of the Black Ants Gaming Lab website.
+Orignal website can be seen here: https://black-ants-gaming-lab.business.site/ My design can be found here: https://johnsonbraden.github.io/Black-Ants-Gaming-Redesign/